Re-2 school district in Garfield County asks paraprofessionals to fill substitute teaching roles

 For Highland Elementary School, 28% of teaching staff has been out of the building due to quarantine, isolation of pre-arranged absences, according to a previous news release sent out Sunday.

-In response, the entire Re-2 district has pivoted to online learning until Nov.
+In response, all Rifle schools have pivoted to online learning until Nov.
 30.

 With that, Reece was asked what amount of substitutes are needed to sustain daily operations.